Most of us struggle to spring out of bed in the morning - in fact 3 out of 4 of us wake up exhausted and 60% of women feel tired all the time.

 6. Are you on medication?

-There are a lot of tablets and pills that can make you drowsy.
-A lot of antihistamines
+There are a lot of tablets and pills that can make you drowsy, like some antihistamines for example.

 7. Do you spend a lot of time indoors?